PaulSpence/paulspence.github.io/_pages/about.md

 ---

 The central theme of my research is geophysical fluid dynamics with a focus on the ocean’s role in global climate.
+I am especially interested in dynamics of the Southern Ocean and Antarctic margins.
+I am employed at the [Institute of Marine and Antarctic Studies, University of Tasmania](https://www.imas.utas.edu.au/).

+<img src="/files/hammers.png">
-Below is a favourite shadowy picture of hammerhead sharks, followed by a brief academic biography.
+A favourite shadowy picture of hammerhead sharks.
+A brief academic bio is below.
 Thank you for visiting :)

-<img src="/files/hammers.png">

 In 2019, I received an Australian Research Council Future Fellowship award to study the Antarctic Slope Current.
 In 2021, I started working at the [Institute of Marine and Antarctic Studies, University of Tasmania](https://www.imas.utas.edu.au/).